Muna-Lombe/python-challenge/README.md

     LI21 0881 0000 2324 013A A

 # IBAN validation should return the following:
-IBAN Validation Result
+- ✔ IBAN: LI21088100002324013AA is VALID:
-✔ IBAN: LI21088100002324013AA is VALID.
+    should have country code and checksum digit and <= Iban max length 34
- - should have country code and checksum digit and <= Iban max length 34 ✔ IBAN checksum is VALID.
+- ✔ IBAN checksum is VALID:
- - checksum should be int and valid digit for country ✔ IBAN respects Length standard for Liechtenstein (LI).
+    checksum should be int and valid digit for country
- - length should equal country standard
+- ✔ IBAN respects Length standard for Liechtenstein (LI): length should equal country standard
-✔ IBAN respects Format and Structure standard for Liechtenstein (LI).
+✔ IBAN respects Format and Structure standard for Liechtenstein (LI):
     - should follow Liechtenstein format of:
         - 2 letters ISO country code
         - 2 digits IBAN check digits
         - 5 digits bank code
         - 12 characters account number